Beasts of Burdens | Matthew 23:1-12

 If you have been around churches (or, I expect, synagogues, or temples of almost any established faith) for any length of time, then you know what Jesus was talking about.
 You will also have come to expect the usual twist in the exploration of such a passage—that we are invited to apply Jesus’ words to our own hearts, to our own expectations of those around us, and to the unwanted, unfair and unbearable burdens that our expectations place upon them.

-There is one over-arching trajectory to be found in Judeo-Christian scripture, and that is the movement of God toward humanity.
+There is one over-arching trajectory to be found in Jewish and Christian scripture, and that is the movement of God toward humanity.
 From the Old Testament images of God as smoke and fire, untouchable, unfaceable, and unknowable, to the Christian revelation of the physical incarnation of God in the person of Jesus the Christ, Messiah, the only unwavering message is one of God loving, valuing, treasuring, restoring, and redeeming all of humanity, each one of the teeming crowd of humanity, and all that we have touched and that has touched us.

 Jesus is saying we should question authority.
 What?
 Did you think they thought that stuff up in the 1960s?
 There is nothing new under the sun.
 (Wait, did someone already say that?)

-Matthew portrays Jesus, just prior to embarking on all of this scathing criticism of the religious leaders gathered around him, sharing the greatest commandment.
+Matthew portrays Jesus, just prior to embarking on this scathing criticism of the religious leaders gathered around him, sharing the greatest commandment.
 “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.”
 That is not blind faith.
 It is open minded exploration.
 It is bare souled honesty.
 It is walking toward God with eyes wide open.
 It is tossing out all of the things we thought we knew about God in order to know God.
 It is realizing that our preconceived notions of God are rubbish.
-It is realizing that if God is real, if anything we understand about God is at all true, then this is a God who already knows more bad things about each and all of us than we ourselves realize or can admit, and yet a God who keeps loving us.
+It is realizing that if God is real, if anything we understand about God is at all true, then this is a God who already knows more bad things about each and all of us than we ourselves realize or can admit, and yet who keeps loving us.

 Relentless.
 That is what God’s love is.
 Relentless.
 Interminable.
 Unceasing.
 Tireless.
 Endless.
 Ruthless.
 And therefore it is also unfathomable.
 Incomprehensible.